Ashish Butail: Politics and career

 Ashish Butail began his political career by entering the Indian Youth Congress, the youth wing of the Indian National Congress.
 He was the first elected President of the Lok Sabha Youth Congress Committee, Kangra (HP) from 2011 to 2013.
 He was appointed Secretary of the HP Congress Committee in 2014.
 He was subsequently appointed Treasurer of the Himachal Pradesh Congress Committee, and is currently the General Secretary of the Himachal Pradesh Congress Committee.

 In December 2017 he contested his maiden election, defeating PM Narendra Modi’s confidant and BJP Mahila Morcha chief, Indu Goswami to represent Palampur in the 13th HP Vidhan Sabha.
 During his term in the opposition he was nominated as a member of the Estimates and Rural Planning Committees.

-In December 2022 he was once elected to the HP Vidhan Sabha, defeating BJP State General Secretary Trilok Kapoor.
+In December 2022 he was once again elected to the HP Vidhan Sabha, defeating BJP State General Secretary Trilok Kapoor.
 Butail has subsequently been appointed Chief Parliamentary Secretary in HP Chief Minister Sukhvinder Singh Sukhu’s cabinet.
 He currently holds charge of the Urban Development and Education departments.